onekarlyel-oss/docs/roadmap-and-updates/feature-roadmap.md

 ***

-Here’s what’s on the horizon for Zater Capital.
+Here’s what’s on the horizon for Zionix Global.
 Features are released in structured phases, ensuring quality, transparency, and scalability.

 {% stepper %}
 {% step %}